kruegerrobotics/libuvc-theta-sample/README.md

 ## Scope

-This is a forof the orginal from [ricoapi](https://github.com/ricohapi/libuvc-theta-sample) it is only modified to be able to build with cmake since this is for some projectes and easier to be clear on depencies and re-use.
+This is a fork the orginal from [libuvc-theta-sample](https://github.com/ricohapi/libuvc-theta-sample) from [ricoapi](https://github.com/ricohapi). **The only modification is the move from a makefile to CMake**.
+For some projects, modifications or continution this appears to be easier to handle especially with look on depencies and re-use.

 ## How to build